 Print the Coder card posters below in a variety of sizes, to suit your classroom needs.

 Coder card posters can be one element that reinforces the concepts, vocabulary, and learning that is taking place with VEX 123.
-Use these printable posters for reference during class, as a shared visual aid in discussions and learning experiences, or to display in a Learning Center or classroom space and help define the learning that will take place there.
+Use these printable posters for reference during class.
+Use as a shared visual aid in discussions, or display in a Learning Center or classroom space and help define the learning that will take place there.

 Use Coder card posters to highlight specific Coder cards, or refer to cards as you are teaching.
 Students can use these posters to review terminology as they are working with VEX 123.
 Possible uses for the Coder card printable posters in your classroom include:

 - Bulletin Boards - Print and display the Coder card posters on a bulletin board to reinforce learning with VEX 123, and carry the coding theme throughout the classroom.
 Reference posters as you implement lessons and encourage students to use posters as a visual aid during discussions.
 Have them identify cards on the posters as they describe the behaviors of the cards to the class.

 - Student Manipulatives - Print and laminate a set of posters for each student group to use as a reference while working in STEM Labs and completing 123 Activities.
 Students can first identify the behaviors that they want their 123 Robot to complete, then they can look at the behavior descriptions on the posters to identify the Coder cards that match those behaviors.